 We generally warrant our products for varying lengths of time against non-conformance to our specifications and certain other defects.
 Because our products, including hardware, software and intellectual property cores, are highly complex and increasingly incorporate advanced technology, our quality assurance programs may not detect all defects, whether manufacturing defects in individual products or systematic defects that could affect numerous shipments.
 Inability to detect a defect could result in increased engineering expenses necessary to remediate the defect and also result in increased costs due to inventory impairment charges.
 On occasion we have also repaired or replaced certain components or made software fixes or refunded the purchase price or license fee paid by our customers due to product or software defects.
-If there are material increases in product defects, the costs to remediate such defects, net of reimbursed amounts from our vendors, if any, or to resolve warranty claims compared with our historical experience, may adversely affect our revenue, gross margins and net income.
+If there are significant product defects, the costs to remediate such defects, net of reimbursed amounts from our vendors, if any, or to resolve warranty claims, may adversely affect our revenue, gross margins and net income.

-We may experience a disruption of our business activities related to the successful execution of the 2011 restructuring plan.
+We may experience a disruption of our business activities related to the successful execution of our restructuring plans.